 - 1. Determine support reaction forces. - 2.
-Cut a section in such a way that force action lines intersect. - 3.
+Cut a section in such a way that force action lines intersect and no more than 3 members are cut. - 3.
 Solve for equilibrium.
 Sum moments about an intersection of force lines of action